 The Company's capital base is structured to exceed regulatory targets and desired capital ratios, provide flexibility to take advantage of growth opportunities and provide an adequate return to shareholders.
-The Board of Directors is responsible for devising the Company's capital plan with management responsible for the implementation of the plan.
-The plan is designed to provide an appropriate level of risk management over capital adequacy risk, which is defined as the risk that capital is not or will not be sufficient to withstand adverse economic conditions, to maintain financial strength or to allow the Company to take advantage of opportunities for expansion.
+The objective is to provide an appropriate level of risk management over capital adequacy risk, which is defined as the risk that capital is not or will not be sufficient to withstand adverse economic conditions, to maintain financial strength or to allow the Company to take advantage of opportunities for expansion.

 The Cayman Islands Monetary Authority (CIMA) has statutory powers to use its discretion to require the Company to conduct its operations in accordance with general or specific conditions which may be imposed by CIMA or may be agreed between CIMA and the Company.
-The Company is required to maintain capital in excess of the greater of approximately \$375 and an amount of \$5,306 (2022 - \$4,422) based on a formula set out in local legislation.
+The Company is required to maintain capital in excess of the greater of approximately \$375 and an amount of \$6,014 (2023 - \$5,306) based on a formula set out in local legislation.
 The formula prescribes minimum capital requirements for the Company's assets and liabilities based on the relative risk of the balances and also provides a margin for catastrophe.
-As at December 31, 2023, and December 31, 2022 the Company has met this requirement:
+As at December 31, 2024, and December 31, 2023 the Company has met this requirement:

-The company capital base consists of:
+The Company's capital base consists of:

-2023 2022
+2024 2023

 \$ \$

 Authorized, issued and fully paid:

-Ordinary shares 3,000,000 (2022 - 3,000,000) at a par value of \$1.00 per share.
+Ordinary shares 3,000,000 at a par value of \$1.00 per share.
 3,000 3,000

 Contributed surplus 26,550 26,550

 29,550 29,550